What is Sora 2: Complete Technical Guide (2025)

 • Community Forums: Discussion and troubleshooting on official channels

-• Sora2Prompt: Public repository of tested prompts and generation patterns
+• Sora2Prompt Free Generator: Public repository of tested Sora AI prompts and generation patterns

 • Research Papers: Relevant diffusion model and video generation studies